 Noriday is a type of the progesterone-only pill, commonly known as the mini pill.
 The combined pill differs as it contains both oestrogen and progesterone hormones.
 Noriday produces less potential long term side effects than the combined pill and is suitable for women who are unable to tolerate oestrogen or who cannot take the combined pill due to potential health risks.
 The combined pill has more flexibility with taking it later than usual and can be used to delay your period.

 Noriday is one variety of the mini pill.
-There are several other brands available including Cerelle, Cerazette, Norgeston and Micronor.
+There are several other brands available including Cerelle, Cerazette, and Norgeston.
 The combined pill is another alternative method of contraception although it is not suitable for everyone.
 Your doctor will be able to assess your health and medical history to determine which pill is right for you.
 Other long term methods of contraception include the IUD (copper coil), IUS (hormonal coil), contraceptive implant and injection.

 Noriday will start to work right away if you take it at the beginning of your menstrual cycle.
 It's recommended to start it on the first day of your period but you can begin Noriday up to the fifth day of your period provided you don't have a shorter cycle.
 If you start taking Noriday at any other time during your cycle then you will need to wait 48 hours before it starts to work.
 Use condoms, or another barrier method of contraception during this time to ensure you do not become pregnant.